-As soon as you receive this certificate of fitness, you can return to the municipal office, where you will submit:
+As soon as you receive this certificate of fitness (you may apply through digi-d), you can return to the municipal office, where you will submit:

 - Your original, valid foreign driving licence (if applicable: with translation, if not already in English/French or German).
 If you lost this document, please read here how to continue the procedure.

 - The certificate of fitness (verklaring van geschiktheid) from the CBR.

 - One recent passport photograph of yourself.

 - The exchange form, which has been partially filled in by you and partially by a civil servant from the municipal office.

 - If you have a driving licence which is printed in a non-Latin alphabet (for example Japanese or Greek): a translation of the driving licence concerned, notarised by a sworn interpreter, the embassy or the consulate.

 As soon as the municipal fees for exchanging your foreign driving license (€ 40,65 in 2016) have been paid, the municipal office will send the entire application to the RDW for evaluation.
 If the application is granted, the RDW will send a letter to your home address within two to three weeks that you can collect your driving license at the Rotterdam city hall.
 You are not permitted to drive while your application is being processed.Note that the RDW sends your foreign licence back to the country where it was issued; that means you won’t be able to keep your foreign licence if you apply for a Dutch one.Certificate of AptitudeIn some cases, the CBR may ask for a “Certificate of Aptitude” in addition to the health form before processing an application.
 This may be the case when: